Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Enrolling in TSA PreCheck is one of the biggest steps you can take to immediately upgrade your travel game.

 You get an exclusive security lane (usually MUCH shorter).
 You won’t have to remove your toiletries or computer from your bag.
 You don’t even need to take off your shoes or jacket.

 That means you won’t be one of those folks scrambling to retrieve items from 5 different bins and staggering in your socks toward the nearest bench with your belt in your mouth and an armload of loose items.

 A 5-year membership to TSA PreCheck costs $85.
-But if you pay with the right card, you can get it completely free:
+But if you pay with the right card, you can get a reimbursement for the membership fee:

 - Chase Sapphire Reserve